FinysLabs/CLI/README.md

 FINYSLABS CLI

 The Finys CLI is the official developer toolkit for building secure financial automation agents using the Finys Protocol.
-It enables users to define, simulate, and eventually deploy on-chain and off-chain financial logic — such as rebalancing crypto, executing swaps, or monitoring market triggers — using a single command line interface.
+It enables users to define, simulate, and eventually deploy on-chain and off-chain financial logic, such as rebalancing crypto, executing swaps, or monitoring market triggers, using a single command line interface.

 -------------------------------------------------------------------------------------------------